-Everything the Play Store does with the apps on your phone – from syncing and API access to push notifications – goes through Google Play Services.
-It also tells your phone when to update all your apps and introduces new security features and location-based settings.
+Everything the Play Store does with the apps on your phone, from syncing and API access to push notifications, goes through Google Play Services.
+It tells your phone when to update apps and introduces new security features and location settings.
 Long story short: keep it updated.
-The latest version is Google Play Services APK 8.1.18.
-If you just want the APK link, head to the very bottom of this article.
+The latest version is Google Play Services APK 8.4.89.
+The APK link is at the end of this article.

 Google Play Services 8.1.18: what's new?

-October 6, 2015: Google has rolled out Play Services version 8.1.18, which you can install right now.
-It's available for devices running Android 6.0 Marshmallow as well as Android 5.0 and higher, and delivers a number of improvements to Android Wear related APIs such as Maps, Fit and Location.
+October 6, 2015: Google rolled out Play Services version 8.1.18 for devices running Android 6.0 Marshmallow as well as Android 5.0 and higher, which delivers a number of improvements to Android Wear related APIs such as Maps, Fit and Location.

 Google Play Services 8.1.15: what's new?

 September 15, 2015: Google has pushed a bunch of updates to Google Play Services lately, most of which address changes brought about by Android Pay, which rolled out on September 10.
 To use Android Pay you'll need to be using Google Play Services version 8.1.13 or above.

 Google Play Services 8.1.05: what's new?